gebalamariusz/hait-terraform-modules/modules/vpc/README.md

 The module includes input validation:

-- `environment` must be one of: dev, staging, prod
 - `vpc_id` must be a valid VPC ID format (vpc-*)
 - `cidr_block` must be a valid IPv4 CIDR block
 - `secondary_cidr_blocks` must all be valid IPv4 CIDR blocks